33 Fun Things to Do in NYC: Unique & Unusual Activities

 One of New York’s most famous landmarks, Lady Liberty was a gift from the French.
 She remains an enduring symbol of freedom and democracy.

-8. Idle down to the Roosevelt Island
+8. Check Out Roosevelt Island

-Take a stroll around Franklin D. Roosevelt Four Freedoms Park and see the statue erected in his honor.
+Nestled in the East River between Manhattan and Queens is the quaint Roosevelt Island.
+Take a stroll around the Franklin D. Roosevelt Four Freedoms Park and see the statue erected in his honor.

 If exploring islands is on your list of fun things to do in NYC, you can also check out the popular Staten Island for a change of pace.